ceramicnetwork/.github/OVERVIEW.md

 For example, this is required in the case of hosting user data that needs to be accessed by many different parties, most of whom don't have an account with the service.
 Using Ceramic, the data hosting service can define their service and create a service policy that includes the requirements a consumer must meet in order to access their service.
 When a user (or application) chooses to use this service to host their data in a database that is access controlled by a Ceramic DID, the user (or app) then adds this resource to their DID.
 When other consumers want to request this information they need to request access permissions from the user, and once approved, then fulfill the requirments of the hosting service (such as payments or other) before the data will be returned.

-Although Ceramic provides the information required for services to accept per-use payments from all parties, the Ceramic protocol itself does not handle the payments.
+Although Ceramic provides the information required for services to accept per-use payments from all parties, the Ceramic protocol itself does not handle payments.
 Because these transactions will likely be small micropayments, Ceramic is extremely complementary to emerging permissionless cryptographic micropayment networks such as [Connext Network](https://github.com/ConnextProject) on EVM blockchains and [Lightning Network](https://github.com/lightningnetwork/lnd) on Bitcoin.
 In the most permissionless version of these systems, service providers and end users would run payment nodes and transact.
 In more practical versions, these responsibilities can be delegated to a third-payment payment processor.
 This model would also allow applications to pay for services on behalf of their users.
 We think this make the most sense in the near term.

 > Although this example depicts a data hosting service, Ceramic service policies can be used for almost any type of service.